Thank you for your interest in the PhD Program!

 Please prepare an original composition, not to exceed ten pages, on a specific topic related to parks, recreation, and tourism studies that is of special interest to you.
 The composition must be uniquely composed for this exam.
-Term papers, employment-related reports, etc. are not appropriate.
-Be certain to focus on a single topic and include citations for any references that you use.
-The composition should provide faculty with insight into one of your interests in parks, recreation, and tourism studies and it should enable you to demonstrate your ability to organize and integrate ideas and communicate in written form.
+Term papers, employment-related reports, previously written research proposals etc. are not appropriate.
+Within your composition, point out how that topic relates to your research and scholarly interests in the study of parks, recreation, and tourism.
+In other words, what research would you like to conduct on the topic?
+Feel free to develop your composition on any topic you wish within this broad framework, but be certain to focus on a single topic, be certain to explore your research interests related to that topic, and include citations for any references that you use.

 Graduate faculty in Parks, Recreation, and Tourism within the Department of Health, Kinesiology, and Recreation will examine your paper for clarity and grammatical construction, organization and focus of ideas, effectiveness of transitions between major themes and ideas, validity and soundness of reasoning, and quality of evidence you provide in support of your positions.
 As such, you are writing an argument, not a descriptive work.
 Results of the evaluation of your paper will be used by graduate faculty in making a recommendation to the Graduate School concerning your admission or non-admission to graduate studies in Parks, Recreation, and Tourism.

-Please download the Master's Program Examination Form and attach it as a cover sheet for your paper.
+Please attach the Doctoral Program Examination Form as a cover sheet for your paper.

 - Graduate school application, fee, and official transcripts.

 - Scores of 155 Verbal and 145 Quantitative on the GRE.
 Comparable scores on alternate graduate exams may be acceptable (e.g., GMAT).

 - All materials can be submitted electronically on The Graduate School's Application Portal.